of Bachelor Degrees offered to Continuing Education students

 - Pursue graduate education in the future

-Offered through the Division of Continuing Education and the Nursing Division, the program is designed specifically for RNs interested in earning a baccalaureate degree.
-Hundreds of area nurses have graduated from Curry's program, which is widely respected in the region.
-Among the reasons why so many students have chosen Curry's RN to BS program:
+Offered through the Division of Continuing Education and the Nursing Division, the program is designed specifically for RNs interested in earning a baccalaureate degree in Nursing.
+Hundreds of nurses have graduated from Curry's program, which is widely respected in the region.
+Among the reasons why so many students chose Curry's RN to BS program:

 - A nursing faculty committed to excellence in nursing education

-- Flexible schedules with most classes meeting just one evening per week, allowing you to continue working while pursuing your studies
+- Flexible schedules with most classes meeting just one evening per week to allow you to work while pursuing your degree

 - RNs receive 34 transfer credits for prior nursing courses upon completing NSG 2100, RN Transition to Baccalaureate Nursing

-- A transfer credit policy that accepts up to 90 credits from other colleges regardless of how long ago they may have been completed; no time limit on science courses
+- Transfer credit policy that accepts up to 90 credits from other colleges regardless of how long ago your credits were completed; no time limit on science courses

 - Financial aid and tuition deferment options for those who qualify

 The Curry RN to BS program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 In addition, Curry College is accredited by the New England Association of Schools and Colleges, Inc (NEASC).

 |BIOL 1075, 1175||Anatomy and Physiology I (with lab)||4|

 |BIOL 1085, 1185||Anatomy and Physiology II (with lab)||4|